datasciencecampus/statschat-global/docs/organisational_setup.md

 ## Adapting codebase for organisation

 There will most likely be differences for each organisations website in relation to setup/layout.
-Therefore changes may need to be made to the codebase to get the Statschat package to work for your organisation.
+Therefore changes may need to be made to the codebase to get the Statschat package to work for your organisation in relation to downloading PDF's.
 This is due to:

 **- The organisations website that PDF's are downloaded from**